tianle91/faas/README.md

 3. Any features strongly correlated with target?
 If categorical, use `faas.scaler.StandardScaler`.
 If numeric, TBD.
 4. Are recent trends more important?
 If so, use `faas.weight.HistoricalDecay`
-5. Do we care equally about performance among groups?
+5. Do we care equally about performance among groups (or dates)?
 If so, use `faas.weight.Normalize`.
-6. (TBD) Do we care equally about performance for each date?